shervinea/cheatsheet-translation/ru/cs-230-convolutional-neural-networks.md

 **33. Parameter compatibility in convolution layer ― By noting I the length of the input volume size, F the length of the filter, P the amount of zero padding, S the stride, then the output size O of the feature map along that dimension is given by:**

-&#10230; Parameter compatibility in convolution layer ― By noting I the length of the input volume size, F the length of the filter, P the amount of zero padding, S the stride, then the output size O of the feature map along that dimension is given by:
+&#10230; Parameter compatibility in convolution layer ― Обозначим I the length of the input volume size, F the length of the filter, P the amount of zero padding, S the stride, then the output size O of the feature map along that dimension is given by:

 <br>